One of the most popular dogs in the USA.

 Throughout Japanese culture, they can be seen depicted or read in the literature of the time period.
 These dogs maintained a very popular position in Japanese culture, although, in the early 20th century, the breed saw a population decline.

 This was the direct result of dog fighting having been banned in Japan, leading many owners to abandon their dogs.
 It was around this time that the Japanese began to prefer certain physical appearances for their Akitas.

-Before World War 2, the most famous Akita Inu was shortly seen immortalized in bronze.
+Before World War 2, the most famous Akita Inu was immortalized in bronze.
 The Akita in question is named Hachiko, born in 1923.

-This dog had become a symbol of loyalty to its owner, the Professor Ueno when he continued to return to the same spot he had met him every day once the professor had died.
-His statue was melted down for the war.
+This dog had become a symbol of loyalty to its owner, Professor Ueno, when he continued to return to the same spot he had met him every day, after the professor had died.
+The statue of Hachiko was melted down for metal for the war effort.

-However, a new one replaced the original once the distinct lack of a certain bronze Akita Inu was too much to bear.
+However, after World War 2 was over, a new statue replaced the original one, as the loss of the original bronze Akita Inu was too much to bear for the locals.

-The first dog imported to the U.S. was In 1937 and owned by Helen Keller.
-World War 2 had a devastating effect on the breed which became almost extinct.
+The first dog imported to the U.S. was owned by Helen Keller, in 1937, after her visit to Japan.
+World War 2 had a devastating effect on the breed, which became almost extinct.

 It was after World War 2 that the now excluded physical types of Akita Inu were brought back to the US alongside those of the accepted colors.

 Ex-soldiers had a particular admiration for the breed, although many had been crossed with German Shepherds over time.
 This may be the cause of the American Akita’s larger build than its Japanese counterpart.